nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 stdev.
 In the last case, the outputs of our attempt to fit the data to our expected distribution indicate that something is seriously wrong: the score is out of bounds, the stddev is very large and the variance of the estimate is also very large.
-This particular sample cannot be relied upon.
+This particular sample's score cannot be accurately estimated.

 ## Further Work

 There's lots more to do on this general concept: